nihlaeth/netnotify/README.md

 symlink.

 Be aware that the notifications are sent in plain text at this time.
-That means that if you send the notifications over the net, your highlights and private messages can be spied upon regardless of you using ssl.
+That means that if you send the notifications over the net, your highlights and private messages can be spied upon, and anyone can spam your screen with notifications.

 ## To Do
 * assign urgency to notifications
 * use ssh
+* allow client to set application name and icon